-To recognise the growing importance of Corporate Social Responsibility (CSR), Environmental, Social & Governance (ESG) and Diversity & Inclusion (D&I) in the treasury marketplace, TMI is delighted to launch the Treasury4Good Awards.
+To recognise the growing importance of Corporate Social Responsibility (CSR), Environmental, Social & Governance (ESG) and Diversity & Inclusion (D&I) in the treasury marketplace, TMI is delighted to put forward the Treasury4Good Awards.

-Dedicated to those corporate treasury teams, banks, and vendors truly making a difference to their organisation’s sustainable growth – and the world around them – these are the first Awards of their kind in our industry.
+Dedicated to those corporate treasury teams, banks, and vendors truly making a difference to their organisation’s sustainable growth – and the world around them – the Treasury4Good Awards were the first Awards of their kind launched in our industry.

 A discussion on the importance of diversity and inclusion in treasury, and the practical steps you can take to build a high performing team.View the video

 There have historically been questions around whether or not treasuries can actively contribute towards their companies’ sustainability objectives.Read more

 As the sustainability conversation gains in popularity across the globe, every part of a corporation - including treasury - is now expected to contribute to and help advance the organisations overall corporate social responsibility (CSR) strategy.Read more